Our love for Italian gelato is infinite. Check out our picks for the five gelaterias that serve the best gelato in Verona Italy.

 Zeno Gelato e Cioccolato is located at Via Sant’Alessio, 6, 37129 Verona VR, Italy.

 Open since 1939, Gelateria Savoia could easily rest on its laurels and serve simple gelato flavors to its generations of fans.
-Instead, the historic gelato pushes the ice cream envelope with its creamy offerings.
+Instead, the historic gelato pushes the ice cream envelope with its variety of creamy offerings.

 After almost ordering one of the gelateria’s penguin gelato popsicles, we instead shared a cone topped with two flavors – Amarena (cherry) and Grappa with Amarone wine and cake crumbles.
 We can’t say that this is the best gelato in Verona but its unique flavors are worth a visit or two.